dreamteamreads/dreamteamreads.github.io/_posts/2016-05-25-WondrousStrange.md

 An hour later, I missed my subway stop because I was so into it.
 <!--more-->
-The general premise of the story (and series) is that William Shakespeare’s A Midsummer Night’s Dream isn't fiction at all, and Faeries are very much alive and well in an almost parallel world accessible only through 4 gates, 3 of which have been locked and one which is guarded.
+The general premise of the story (and series) is that William Shakespeare’s A Midsummer Night’s Dream isn't fiction at all, and Faeries are very much alive and well in an almost parallel world accessible only through 4 gates, 3 of which have been locked and one of which is guarded.
 The story revolves around Kelley, an aspiring actress living in New York City and Sonny, a human changeling (read: human baby stolen by Faeries).

 Though I clearly enjoyed the book enough to completely lose track of my surroundings (and in the process get laughed at by a man on the subway), there are still parts of the story that bothered me.